 Arguably the biggest benefit of Tinder Plus is that it lifts the 'right swipe limit'.
 Normal users can only swipe right on so many users per day before they have to wait 12 hours - a way of discouraging people from trying to match with every profile they come across.
 There's no fixed number of swipes you're allowed, as it's determined by an algorithm based on your typical behaviour, but either way, Tinder Plus users can swipe to their heart's content.

 So how much does Tinder Plus cost?
 Again, there's no easy answer.
 Pricing is determined for each user by Tinder's algorithm, with prices based in large part on your age: the younger you are, the cheaper it costs.
 It can reportedly range from as low as £1.49 per month right up to £14.99 per month - with discounts if you commit to six months or a year in advance.

-Picks is a more recent Gold feature, which shows you a daily selection of profiles selected specifically for you by the Tinder algorithm.
+Top Picks is a more recent Gold feature, which shows you a daily selection of profiles selected specifically for you by the Tinder algorithm.
 You'll see a few picks each day (but they disappear after 24 hours), with each including a highlight drawn from their profile - things like 'Doctor' or 'Adventurer'.
 You can also pay extra to access additional Picks each day.
-At the time of writing the feature is still rolling out, so depending on your country and operating system, you might not see it yet.

-As for pricing, expect to pay an extra $4.99/£3.49 per month on top of Tinder Plus, with discounts for longer commitments - and again, variations depending on age.
+As for pricing for Gold, expect to pay an extra $4.99/£3.49 per month on top of Tinder Plus, with discounts for longer commitments - and again, variations depending on age.